Dunedan/django-lockdown/README.rst

 ``django-lockdown`` requires `Python`_ 3.5 or later and `Django`_ 2.2 or later.

-As an alternative to CPython `PyPy`_ 3.5 is supported as well.
+As an alternative to CPython `PyPy`_ 3.5 and 3.6 are supported as well.

 .. _Python: https://www.python.org/
 .. _Django: https://www.djangoproject.com/